-- 1 For treatment with remdesivir, the criteria relating to supplemental oxygen and the treatment window from symptom onset do not apply to significantly immunocompromised patients. - 2 Defined as: high-flow nasal oxygen, continuous positive airway pressure (CPAP) or non-invasive ventilation, or invasive mechanical ventilation. - 3 Clinicians should seek paediatric MDT advice for paediatric patients to determine clinical capacity to benefit from treatment. - 4 In general, viral pneumonia should be suspected when a patient presents with: a) typical symptoms (e.g. influenza-like illness with fever and muscle pain, or respiratory illness with cough and shortness of breath); AND b) compatible chest X-ray findings (consolidation or ground-glass shadowing); AND c) alternative causes have been considered unlikely or excluded (e.g. heart failure, bacterial pneumonia). - 5 Baricitinib should not routinely be co-administered with an IL-6 inhibitor (where co-administration means given simultaneously).
-However, in the situation of illness requiring critical care support or where a patient has deteriorated despite treatment, clinical judgement may deem co-administration appropriate.
-A patient may be additively given an IL-6 inhibitor after treatment with baricitinib has been commenced (or vice versa), according to clinical judgement. - 6 Patients with end-stage renal disease on haemodialysis are exempt from the specified eGFR threshold.
+1 For treatment with remdesivir, the criteria relating to supplemental oxygen and the treatment window from symptom onset do not apply to significantly immunocompromised patients.

+2 Defined as: high-flow nasal oxygen, continuous positive airway pressure (CPAP) or non-invasive ventilation, or invasive mechanical ventilation.
+3 Clinicians should seek paediatric MDT advice for paediatric patients to determine clinical capacity to benefit from treatment.

+4 In general, viral pneumonia should be suspected when a patient presents with: a) typical symptoms (e.g. influenza-like illness with fever and muscle pain, or respiratory illness with cough and shortness of breath); AND b) compatible chest X-ray findings (consolidation or ground-glass shadowing); AND c) alternative causes have been considered unlikely or excluded (e.g. heart failure, bacterial pneumonia).

+5 Baricitinib may be administered in combination with IL-6 receptor blockers (as well as corticosteroids, unless contraindicated), according to clinical judgement, in patients with severe or critical COVID-19.
+If an IL-6 inhibitor is not deemed suitable, or eligibility criteria (for an IL-6 inhibitor) are unmet, baricitinib treatment may still be considered.

+6 Patients with end-stage renal disease on haemodialysis are exempt from the specified eGFR threshold.